 Q7.
 What are the most commonly used tools in API Testing?

-Ans:-There are numerous API testing tools available.
-Some of the tools are Postman, Katalon studio, SoapUi, Apigee, JMeter, Parasoft SOAtest, Apigee, API fortress, JUnit, etc.
+Ans:- Among the long list of software testing tools, some of the API testing tools available are Postman, Katalon studio, SoapUi, Apigee, JMeter, Parasoft SOAtest, Apigee, API fortress, JUnit, etc.

 Q8.
 What to perform API test?

 Q9.
 What should you take care of while writing cases?

 Ans:-These are the points you can reply with